SysKitTeam/docs-monitor/how-to/monitoring-templates/predefined-templates.md

 ---
-title: Predefined Monitoring Templates
-description: >-
-  Predefined templates are designed to quickly get you up and running with performance monitoring for the most common server roles—SQL, IIS, SharePoint, Hyper-V, and Citrix.
+description: Predefined templates are designed to quickly get you up and running with performance monitoring for the most common server roles—SQL, IIS, SharePoint, Hyper-V, and Citrix.
-author: Andrea Budisa
-date: 4/7/2017
 ---

 # Predefined Monitoring Templates